lynnlangit/aws-for-bioinformatics/3_Machine_Learning/1_Use_ML_to_analyze_Photos_Videos.md

 ### Why do this
  - ANALYZE items found in photos or videos via machine learning models
- - CREATE (with GCP) the best-fit ML model for your data
+ - CREATE (with AWS) the best-fit ML model for your data

 ### What is this
  - Ability to use ML on photo/video data without manually creating/training an ML model
- - Simply provide the photo/video data, labels and pay for ML training hours on GCP
+ - Simply provide the photo/video data, labels and pay for ML training hours on AWS
  - Product names are AutoML for Vision or AutoML for Video Intelligence.
 Product architecture shown below

  [![auto-ml-arch](/images/auto-ml-arch.png)]()